Artificial Neural Network Modeling for Airline Disruption Management: Computational Setup

 \section{Computational Setup}

 We now discuss the computational setup for the predictive transfer function model for a characteristic computational and intelligent agent (i.e functional role) in the AOCC.
 Table~\ref{tab:PTFM_Inputs} summarizes specific epistemic input flight schedule features and corresponding target features in all ANNs for separate phases of ADM.
 These features represent inputs and targets that are applicable for separate classes of ANNs for each phase of ADM, and are adopted based upon the results observed from exploratory data analysis \citep{Ogunsina2021}.
 Furthermore, all determinate aleatoric flight schedule features represent additional generic inputs for all ANNs for each phase of ADM.
 In complement, indeterminate aleatoric features (i.e. disruption features) represent additional specific inputs for ANNs that define the PTFMs for different functional roles in the AOCC during operational ADM.
-The definitions of aleatoric and epistemic features used for PTFM demonstration in this paper can be found in Appendix~\ref{table:data_table}.
-Following appropriate data preprocessing and segmentation, all ANNs are subsequently implemented through parallel learning (for 15,000 epochs) and then inference in the Python programming language, significantly accelerated through computations via the \textit{PyTorch} software \citep{Ketkar2017} running on an NVIDIA GTX 1080Ti graphics card \citep{PyTorchCommunity2016}.
+The definitions of aleatoric and epistemic features used for PTFM demonstration in this paper can be found in Table~\ref{tab:Definitions}.
+Following appropriate data preprocessing and segmentation, all ANNs are subsequently implemented through parallel learning (for 15,000 epochs) and then inference in the Python programming language.
+The learning and inference processes are significantly accelerated through computations via the \textit{PyTorch} software \citep{Ketkar2017} running on an NVIDIA GTX 1080Ti graphics card \citep{PyTorchCommunity2016}.